An Cafe: History

 An Cafe was formed in May 2003 by vocalist Miku, guitarist Bou and bassist Kanon.
 Miku's former band, Revirii, had disbanded two months earlier in April, and even though the band did not have a drummer at this point, they started to perform at several events.
-They were later joined by Teruki after he left his former band, Feathers-Blue.
+They were joined by drummer Teruki in 2004 after he left his former band, Feathers-Blue.

 In 2004, An Cafe released their first demos and signed a record deal with Loop Ash.
 Their first release, "Candyholic", was released in March and reached the second spot on the Oricon indies single chart.
 The band continued touring and releasing, including their first album, Shikisai Moment, in 2005.
 The band released even more singles in 2006 until their second studio album, Magnya Carta (a play on "Magna Carta").

 In 2007, the band announced their first overseas appearance at Project A-Kon.
 The announcement of this was followed shortly by the departure of guitarist Bou.
 The last performance with Bou was on April 30, 2007, and was featured in a DVD titled Hibiya On ☆The☆ 0 New Sekai.
 After Bou left the band, two new members were announced: Takuya was to replace Bou as the guitarist and Yu-ki was to join An Cafe as a keyboardist.
 The first single with their new lineup was announced as "Kakusei Heroism" followed by "Ryūsei Rocket".
 At the end of 2007, An Cafe announced their first overseas tour, taking place in Europe in 2008.

 In the opening weeks of 2008, An Cafe announced their upcoming single, "Cherry Saku Yuki!!", in February, as well as their next studio album, Gokutama Rock Cafe, which was released on April 9, 2008.

 An Cafe's EP, Harajuku Dance Rock, was released by the Los Angeles based Maru Music on March 13, 2009.
 This special release was made exclusively for overseas fans in North America and Europe.

 BB Parallel World, An Cafe's fourth studio album, was released in Japan on September 9, 2009; and in Europe on October 6, 2009.
 It contains title track singles "Aroma", "Summer Dive" and "Natsu Koi ★ Natsu Game", and eight other songs.